luontola/tdd-mooc/data/2-design.md

 The code should read like a newspaper article.
 First the high-level overview, then dig deeper into more details.

-Each refactoring can be done in two directions.
-If you inline everything into one big method, it may be possible to see a different way to split it into small methods.
+Keep in mind that each refactoring can be done in two directions: If you inline everything into one big method, it may be possible to see a different way to split it into small methods.

 <recommended-reading>